vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 20. The procedure summarized here is based on "NavakalaSasnapanapaddhati,"  a manuscript belonging to J. Visvanatha Gurukkal of Melmangalam and quoted in  extenso by N. R. Bhatt in RA 1 pp. 92-93, n.
 9.

-21. The adiiaivas constitute a special category of "original Saiva" brahmans,  made up of five gotras, who alone qualify to be priests in Saiva siddhanta temples.
+21. The adiiaivas constitute a special category of "original Śaiva" brahmans,  made up of five gotras, who alone qualify to be priests in Śaiva siddhanta temples.
 For a full discussion, including intriguing remarks concerning their origin, see  Ηέΐέηε Brunner, "Les categories sociales v6diques dans Ie Sivaisme du sud," Jour

 nal asiatique 252 (1964): 451-72.

-22. SupA, quoted in N. R. Bhatt, "What Is Saivagama?" (pamphlet, no publica tion information), p.
+22. SupA, quoted in N. R. Bhatt, "What Is Śaivagama?" (pamphlet, no publica tion information), p.
 2.

-23. APV, quoted in Bhatt, "What Is Saivagama?" p.
+23. APV, quoted in Bhatt, "What Is Śaivagama?" p.
 3. For similar rules from  other schools concerning differentiated temple access, see Ronald Inden, "The  Temple and the Hindu Chain of Being," Purusartha 8 (1985).

 24. KarA 24.95, quoted in K. A. Sabharatna Sivacarya, 'XIicava Vimarcaoam,"  in S. S. Janaki (ed.), Siva Temple and Temple Rituals (Madras: Kuppuswami Sastri  Research Institute, 1988), p.
 93.